talkable/talkable-docs/source/campaigns/editor/filters.rst

   {% capture some_liquid_block %}
   {% raw %}
-  Whatever liquid you would live to have
+  Whatever Liquid you would like to have
   {% endraw %}
   {% endcapture %}
   {{ 'async_liquid_reference' | async_rendering: some_liquid_block }}

-Javascript API call
+JavaScript API call

 .. code-block:: javascript